NirvanaSatori/My-Store/README.md

 The app will demonstrate a basic cart management system, as well as a simple method of handling user authentication using forms.
 - Users will be able to have items to add to cart
-- Users can add goods and remove them from the cart to buy later
+- Users can add goods to the favorites to buy later
-- Users can filter through products to get their specific products easily,
+- Users will be able to filter through the products to find different products
-- Users can search for a product
+- Users can filter further using the search bar
+- Users can add and remove products from the cart,
 - Users will be able to checkout and get a thanks message from purchase store
+- I will also try implementing a Stripe checkout for purchases

 - The app uses useReduce and Context to achieve most of these

 ## Available Scripts